Why Boosting Posts Is Not the Same as Running Facebook Ads

 Boosting posts may look like advertising, but it is not a replacement for running full Facebook Ads campaigns.
 To generate leads, sales, and measurable ROI, businesses need the precision and control of Ads Manager.

-The difference between boosting and real campaigns is the difference between visibility and results.
+The difference between boosting and real campaigns lies in visibility and results.

 Comments